Child Custody in New Jersey

 The forensic custody expert will typically meet first separately with each parent and each child and then both parents together and children together with each parent.
 The expert will also interview collateral sources such as school teachers, family, friends, witnesses to significant episodes and previous treating therapists of a party, provided that a consent is given to waive the doctor/patient privilege.
 If consent is not given by a party to waive the privilege, the Court will decide whether the privilege shall be nevertheless waived.

 Each parenting time schedule will be tailored to the needs of the parents and child(ren).
-Typically, the starting point for a parenting plan for a PAR is alternating weekends as well as one or two nights during the week for dinner and alternate holidays.
-In recent years, it is more common for the PAR to have Sunday overnights on the alternate weekend or one overnight during the week.
+Typically, the starting point for a parenting plan for a Parent of Alternate Residence is alternating weekends as well as one or two nights during the week for dinner and alternate holidays.
+In recent years, it is more common for the Parent of Alternate Residence to have Sunday overnights on the alternate weekend or one overnight during the week.
 When determining a parenting plan that is best for you and your child(ren), it is also important to consider the unique needs of each child and how each parent meets those needs.
 If a child has special needs, or is very young or a parent is irresponsible or incapable of handling a child, a typical arrangement may not be in the best interest of a child.

-The party designated as the PPR can take the child as a dependent on Federal and State tax returns except if the parties agree.
+The Parent of Primary Residence may claim the child as a dependent on his or her Federal and State tax returns except if the parties have agreed to another arrangement.
 A parent may file a Head of Household tax return if he or she has physical custody for more than 50% of the overnights.

 After child custody is determined by a judge or by agreement between the parties, it may be modified by filing a motion with the Court based on changed circumstances to increase or decrease parenting time or change the primary custodian.
 Examples of a substantial change in circumstances include: a child is being exposed to an unhealthy environment (drugs, alcohol, or abuse); the child is doing poorly in school academically or acting out by violent or destructive behavior; or the child has expressed a desire to live with the other parent.
 If you are the primary custodial parent and want to move with your child to another state or country, you need permission of the child’s non-custodial parent or a Court order before you move.